top of page

 DIET PRIORITY PYRAMID

-The Diet Priority Pyramid demonstrates five principles of dieting for optimizing body composition and performance outcomes.
+The Diet Priority Pyramid demonstrates five principles of dieting for optimizing body composition and performance outcomes!

-LEVEL 1: TOTAL CALORIE INTAKE
+LEVEL 1: CALORIE INTAKE

 LEVEL 2: MACRONUTRIENTS

-Once total daily calorie intake is established, the calories can be broken down into three macronutrients: protein, carbohydrate, and fat.
+Once total daily calorie intake is established: the calories can be broken down into three macronutrients: protein, carbohydrate, and fat.
 The correct macronutrient intake is essential for adjusting body composition and improving performance.

-Daily Fat Intake: can range between 0.3 to 0.7 grams per pound of body weight depending on your food preferences and lifestyle
+Fat Intake: can range between 0.3 to 0.7 grams per pound of body weight depending on your food preferences and lifestyle

 LEVEL 3: MICRONUTRIENTS